 Because there are many contexts in which we may collect Personal Information, we cannot list them all, but will endeavour to communicate that this is what we are doing and that our students and prospective students are aware when their Personal Information is being collected.
 If we obtain someone’s Personal Information by accident, we will either delete or destroy it or inform the person who’s information it is.

-5. When Personal Information is used or disclosed
+- When Personal Information is used or disclosed

-a.
-We endeavour not to use any Personal Information other than for the purpose for which it was collected other than with an individual’s permission.
+- We endeavour not to use any Personal Information other than for the purpose for which it was collected other than with an individual’s permission.
 The purpose of collection is determined by the circumstances in which the information was collected and/or submitted.
 We will only process Personal Information when we can identify a lawful basis to do so.
 It is always our responsibility to ensure that we can demonstrate which lawful basis applies to the particular processing purpose.

 b.
 The most common lawful bases relied upon are with an individual’s consent and when we have legitimate interests.
 We will only rely upon express, clear and informed consent.
-We will keep a record of when and how we got consent from an individual, which you may revoke at any time upon written request, except in relation to the image/likeness waiver students complete as part of their enrolment which is a precondition to enrolment.
+We will keep a record of when and how we got consent from an individual, which you may revoke at any time upon written request, except in relation to the image/likeness waiver students complete as part of their enrolment which is a precondition to your enrolment.
 We will only rely upon an identifiable legitimate interest where we can demonstrate that the processing of Personal Information is necessary to achieve it by balancing it against the individual’s interests, rights and freedoms.
 We will keep a record of our legitimate interests assessments.

 d.
 If it is necessary for us to disclose an individual’s Personal Information to third parties in a manner compliant with the Australian Privacy Principles in the course of our business, we will inform you that we intend to do so, or have done so, as soon as practical.